PygmalionAI/aphrodite-engine/README.md

 ## Setting up the environment
 **If you run into any problems, please refer to the common [Common Issues](#common-issues) section, or open an [Issue](https://github.com/PygmalionAI/aphrodite-engine/issues) if you can't find the answer there.**

+Normally, all you need is NVIDIA device drivers.
+You can then simply run `pip install aphrodite-engine` to install the package.
+If you wish to build from source, however, then follow along with the instructions below.

-Aphrodite will require a slightly specialized environment to run, as the latest CUDA versions are currently not supported.
+Aphrodite will require a slightly specialized environment to build, as the latest CUDA versions are currently not supported.
 You can use Conda to easily configure your environment.
 If you're on windows, make sure you have [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) installed.
 You can do this by opening Windows PowerShell and running:
 ```sh
 wsl --install
 ```